 Hurt in an Accident?
 Get Help Fighting for What You Deserve

-Meet Attorneys Working Your Case
+Meet the Attorneys Working on Your Case

 Jack Zinda started this firm in 2008, tired of seeing insurance companies mistreat injured people.
 He wanted to build a practice strong enough to take on any corporation or insurer, regardless of their resources.